 Key Dates for the NBA Season

 NBA ticket resale for the 2022-2023 season kicks off with the NBA schedule release on Aug 17th.
-Other key dates to get excited for in the NBA calendar are:

 How to Price Your NBA Tickets

-Look at Tickets with Similar Seating
+Look at Similar Seats

 You can price check your NBA tickets by finding listings that are:

 1) Similar or closer in distance to midcourt

 2) Five rows behind you or closer to the floor

 If you have seats near the home bench, look at seats on the home side of the court.
 The same goes for visitor-side seats.
 Seats on the side of the court with the player’s benches carry a slight premium, so don’t compare those seats to seats on the other side of the court.